 And of course you’ll build a professional portfolio to showcase your skills to future employers and clients.

-As a Computer Games Programming student at ARU, you’ll be based in our studio in the heart of Cambridge.
+As a Computer Games Programming student at ARU, you’ll be based in our games development studio in the heart of Cambridge, which houses industry-standard hardware and software.
+Our expert teaching and technical staff are here to offer you crucial support and feedback, and help you create an online presence to showcase your work.

 Working as a team is crucial to games development and so you’ll take part in collaborative projects with students from other creative courses, developing your skills in teamwork and project management.